blacklightpy/vaultofknowledge/Private Hardware Compared To Consumer Products.md

 Technology often takes care of the second aspect.
 If you don't like a device with a specific feature, just buy something else!
 Not everyone wants an access to that.

-Now, on one hand, this is
+Now, on one hand, this is misdirecting the argument, because if we consider how capitalism runs the world, the flow of economy on